zalando-incubator/docker-locust/README.md

 This architecture support following type of deployment:

 - single container (standalone mode): If user have only one single machine.
-- multiple containers (normal mdoe): If user have more than one machine and want to create bigger load.
+- multiple containers (normal mode): If user have more than one machine and want to create bigger load.
 This type of deployment might be used in docker-swarm or kubernetes case.
 An example for deployment in different containers can be seen in [docker-compose].

 Key advantages
 --------------